 For example, it stretches your leg muscles and upper back, fights fatigue, and strengthens your arm muscles, preventing osteoporosis risk.
 Similarly, it allows for blood circulation to the brain, which enhances a state of calm.
 Here are steps to follow to attain this pose (1):

-- Start in a standing position, but then come to your hands and knees by positioning your wrists beneath your shoulders and knees under your hips.
+- Start in a standing position, but then come to your hands and knees by positioning your wrists beneath your shoulders and your knees under your hips.

 - Curl your toes under and push back through your hands to slowly lift your hips and stretch your legs.